Mattress subcontract upheaval; in a rebuff to Sealy, Sears shifts private label Sears-O-Pedic business to Spring Air

 Beggs said the change was unexpected: "Our track record with the private label is nothing short of excellent.
 The Sears-O-Pedic business has grown faster than [Sears'] overall bedding business in market share, volume and profitability.
 There's no doubt that Sealy played a large part in its success."

 Dave McIlquham, vice president of marketing for Sealy, noted: "We've helped drive their private label business beyond the growth of the industry, and the company that was awarded that business has not duplicated that growth.
-We were very disappointed that they did not see fit to continue their relationship with Sealy [for the private label line].
-We're very proud of our track record with the Sears business." https://futonadvisors.com/tele-bed-phone-order-firm-shut/
+We were very disappointed that they did not fit to continue their relationship with Sealy [for the private label line].
+We're very proud of our track record with the Sears business."
+Check out more futon mattress articles at https://futonadvisors.com/tele-bed-phone-order-firm-shut/